Pikmin 3: Release

 Pikmin 3 was released in Japan on July 13, 2013.
 The game was released in Europe on July 26, Australia on July 27, and North America on August 4.

 The Collect Treasure stage pack downloadable content (DLC) added four missions on October 1, 2013.
-Battle Enemies stage pack DLC added four missions on November 6, 2013.
+The Battle Enemies stage pack DLC added four missions on November 6, 2013.
 Released with the DLC was an update adding GamePad stylus control.
 A third DLC pack of new stages (rather than remixes of old stages as in previous DLC) was released on December 2, 2013.
 Four new Collect Treasure and four new Battle Enemies stages have been announced.
 An update added one free Collect Treasure and one free Battle Enemies mission.
+The game and all of its DLC packs were de-listed from the Wii U Nintendo eShop in August 2020 following the announcement of Pikmin 3 Deluxe on Switch.
+The game would eventually be re-listed a short time later, minus the ability to purchase the DLC directly from Wii U Nintendo eShop.
+Indirect purchase of the DLC however within game through the Pikmin 3 title itself remained available until the Wii U Nintendo eShop's closure on March 27, 2023.
+Re-downloading an already purchased digital copy of Pikmin 3, the free updates and already purchased DLC packs will remain possible after the Wii U eShop's closure for the foreseeable future.

 Pikmin 3 Deluxe

 Pikmin 3 Deluxe is an enhanced version for Nintendo Switch, released on October 30, 2020.
 Eighting handled the porting, planning, development, and coordination of new elements.
-The game features a new prologue and epilogue featuring Captain Olimar and Louie, multiple difficulty modes, cooperative play in the story mode, the reintroduction of the Piklopedia from Pikmin 2, and all DLC from the Wii U version included.
+The game includes a new prologue and epilogue featuring Captain Olimar and Louie, multiple difficulty modes, cooperative play in the story mode, the reintroduction of the Piklopedia from Pikmin 2, and includes all DLC from the Wii U version.

 Reception

+Critical response

 The game received generally favorable reviews.
 Most reviewers praised its well designed levels, high-quality graphics, and gameplay.
-The four reviewers of Famitsu rated it 37/40 from three 9s and one perfect 10.
+In Japan, four reviewers from Famitsu gave the game a total score of 37/40, with one of the critics giving a perfect score of 10/10.
 The Sunday Times gave it 5 out of 5 stars.
 IGN scored the game 8.8/10, praising its design but stating that it was too short.
 ITF Gaming gave it a 9/10 for its lush, well-crafted environments.
 Ben Croshaw of The Escapist praised the graphics, controls, and incentive for urgency, but critiqued the Wii U for not initially utilizing the touch screen as a means of individually selecting targets.
 This feature was added in a later software update.